Im-Rises/Chip8topia/README.md

 - [x] Improve the input response by using direct state read rather than callbacks
 - [x] Add a way to change the speed of the emulator
 - [x] Refactor all imgui windows to look pretty
-- [ ] Add disassembly
+- [x] Add disassembly
-- [ ] Create a macro which will identify release and debug mode and change the window title accordingly _DEBUG and NDEBUG
+- [] Create a macro which will identify release and debug mode and change the window title accordingly _DEBUG and NDEBUG
+- [ ] Use ImGui flags to keep last state (open or close) of the windows
 - [ ] Change the structure of Chip8topia so it starts the window in a function and not in the constructor
 - [ ] Faire des fonctions virtuel et les override dans chaque cpu !
 Pas pure virtual, pour que si c'est pas override ça appalle "assert" !